JonPayneEA/flode/governance.md

 The purpose of this document is to define how people related to the project work together, so that the project can expand to handle a larger and more diverse group of contributors.

-## The `R package`flode` environment
+## The `flode` environment

+The `flode` package is a meta-package providing utilities for easy installation, loading and management of several packages detailed under [`# Current Scope`](#current-scope).
+It is an extensible framework that allows users to create a 'verse' of packages suiting their general needs - see the upcoming vignette for a concise overview of the package.

-The purpose of this project is to maintain the R `flode` fleet of packages, which is guided by the following principles:
+The purpose of this project and document is guidance in how to maintain the `flode` fleet of packages, which is guided by the following principles:

 ### 1. Package Structure and Design